Allegheny-Computer-Science-Thesis-2021/course-materials/README.md

 # Course materials: Senior Thesis, Allegheny College, 2021 (CMPSC 600)

-This repository hosts materials which describe the structure and operation of CMPSC 600 and 610.
+This repository hosts materials which describe the structure and operation of CMPSC 600.
 Check this space early and often for updates to the syllabus, schedule, and other course governance.

 ## Resources